ilyasotkov/learning-kubernetes/cloud-providers/README.md

 ## The plan

-1. Declaratively (via 1 command) create a cluster and deploy all supporting tools (Ingress + Docker image registry + Jenkins / Drone).
+1. Declaratively (via 1 command) create a cluster and deploy all supporting tools (Ingress Controller + Lego + Docker image registry + Jenkins / Drone).
 2. Deploy a hello-world app.